HL7/fetal_records/input/pagecontent/background.md

 The recommendation to keep the identifier persistent means that the identifier is generated at the start of the process when the requirement is triggered in the first system that wishes to recognize the fetus.
 If this system uses body tissue as the method to store the related subject, then the identifier of the body tissues is passed on as identifier in the FHIR resource of the patient with fetal status extension.
 If the first system uses a pseudo patient as the related subject, then the identifier would likely be generated as a patient identifier.

-All subsequent systems that handle data of the subject fetus should be able to retain, reply or pass on the data with the same identifier.
+All subsequent systems that handle data of the subject fetus SHALL be able to retain, reply or pass on the data with the same identifier.

 This could lead to issues in systems that handle data not only from the fetuses, but also from other subjects, where they expect a fixed format ( for example a National patient identifier) for the subject.
 These systems must be aware that a different format could be received.
 In case of multiple fetuses each resource will have their own identification.
 In general the identity would be linked to the position of the fetus in the womb.
 However the position of the fetuses could change over time and visual interpretation is required to link the identity to the fetus.

 We have come across different methods of generating an identifier.
 These methods are mentioned here below, but the list is certainly not limited to these examples:
-* The most straightforward method is to use the same method for generating a local patient identifier.
+* the most straightforward method is to use the same method for generating a local patient identifier.
 Issue of a patient identifier is usually managed in a master patient index.
 Usually this identifier is continued once the patient is born as the normal patient identifier.
 Countries that use a National patient identifier cannot use this patient identifier for a fetus, because it has not been issued yet and need to generate a temporary identifier.
-* A second method is to add an extension to the patient identifier of the mother, for example by adding an extra digit or letter to the id.
+* a second method is to add an extension to the patient identifier of the mother, for example by adding an extra digit or letter to the id.
 Advantage is that the relationship of the mother is obvious.
 However some systems expect a fixed format of an ID  and the extra digit or letter could lead to an error handling.
-* Finally some countries have a specific algorithm for generating an identifier.
+* finally some countries have a specific algorithm for generating an identifier.
-    * The Netherlands has an algorithm to identify the pregnancy of a mother.
+    * the Netherlands has an algorithm to identify the pregnancy of a mother.
 This identifier consists of the National patient identifier and the age of the mother at the (assumed) date of conception divided by 14.
 Example: the date of conception is 3d October 2011, the woman (born on April 9, 1985) is 9673 days old on that date.
 The formula provides 691 as an identifier of this pregnancy.
 If the National ID of the pregnant woman is 100202020.
 Then the unique pregnancy identifier is 100202020-691.This identifier is of course for the pregnancy and not so much for the fetus.
 The fetus identifier can be derived from this identifier and in case of multiple fetuses an extra digit or letter could be added.

 ##### Relation of data with the subject

 As mentioned in paragraph A the data should preferably be a characteristic of the proper subject.
 We know that many systems do not follow this rule every time.
 For example the (biological) father of the fetus is often not recognized as a separate entity, but that is not the scope in this project.
 In this implementation guide the guideline is, that data should be related to the proper entities:
-* Mother
+* mother
-* Fetus or child
+* fetus or child
-* Pregnancy
+* pregnancy

 The relationship between fetus and mother can be expressed in FHIR using the [RelatedPerson](https://hl7.org/fhir/relatedperson.html) resource.
 The type of relationship is expressed in the attribute relationshiptype.
 Usually, the relationship type would be ‘MTH’ but more specific codes are available to address concepts like biological mother, donor mother and gestational mother.
 Note that a fetus will have both a RelatedPerson instance for the donor mother and a RelatedPerson instance for the gestational mother in case of egg cell donation.